ibexa/documentation-developer/docs/search/search_engines/elastic_search/install_elastic_search.md

 First, decide how [[= product_name =]] connects to Elasticsearch and configure other connection settings.
 For more information, see [Configuring connections](configure_elastic_search.md#configure-connections).

-Then, define a Field Type mappings template that instructs Elasticsearch to interpret [[= product_name =]] fields as specific types.
-For more information, see [Configuring Field Type mappings](configure_elastic_search.md#define-field-type-mapping-templates).
+Then, define a field type mappings template that instructs Elasticsearch to interpret [[= product_name =]] fields as specific types.
+For more information, see [Configuring field type mappings](configure_elastic_search.md#define-field-type-mapping-templates).

 ## Push the templates